Godfrey Chitalu: Kabwe Warriors

 In 1971, Chitalu moved to Kabwe with the intention of joining Kabwe Warriors.
 At first, Kitwe United tried to pour water on the move by saying they would not release him as Warriors had "caught a fish in the wrong waters".
 Kitwe United then slapped a transfer fee of K15,000 which was more than seven times the record fee in Zambian football of K2,000.
 Chitalu appealed to the National Football League and the transfer was eventually given the green light at a reduced fee of K3,500.

 After missing the first six games of the season, Chitalu scored a hat-trick in his first game, against Kalulushi Modern Stars.
 It was in this year that he started going by the nickname "Ucar" after the long lasting Ucar batteries manufactured by Union Carbide.
 He won the league and Chibuku Cup double in his first season at Kabwe Warriors and ended the year as top scorer with 51 goals for club and country.

-Chitalu kicked off the 1972 season by scoring a brace when Warriors drew 2–2 with Majantja FC in Maseru in the African Cup of Champions Clubs on 23 January 1972.
-He followed this up with a lesson in clinical finishing, scoring seven goals when Warriors overwhelmed the Sothos 9–0 in the second leg on 6 February 1972 at Dag Hammarskjöld Stadium in Ndola.
+Chitalu kicked off the 1972 season by scoring a brace when Kabwe Warriors drew 2–2 with Majantja FC in Maseru in the African Cup of Champions Clubs on 23 January 1972.
+He followed this up with a lesson in clinical finishing, scoring seven goals when Kabwe Warriors overwhelmed the Sothos 9–0 in the second leg on 6 February 1972 at Dag Hammarskjöld Stadium in Ndola.
 Although the newspaper reports of the match stated that he had set the pace on the scoring charts with nine goals in the competition, the goals were later scratched off by the Zambian authorities because the two matches were played before the Zambian season had gotten underway.

-Chitalu scored the winner when Warriors beat Kitwe United 1–0 to win the season-opening Charity Shield and scored twice when Warriors trounced Zambia Police 5–2 in their first league game of the season at Railways Stadium in Kabwe.
-He scored a hat-trick when Warriors beat Maseru United 7–1 in an international friendly at the same venue in March and 4 goals in a 14–2 thrashing of Norco Rangers in a Chibuku Cup first round match to pull away from the rest of the field.
+Chitalu scored the winner when Kabwe Warriors beat Kitwe United 1–0 to win the season-opening Charity Shield and scored twice when Kabwe Warriors trounced Zambia Police 5–2 in their first league game of the season at Railways Stadium in Kabwe.
+He scored a hat-trick when Kabwe Warriors beat Maseru United 7–1 in an international friendly at the same venue in March and 4 goals in a 14–2 thrashing of Norco Rangers in a Chibuku Cup first round match to pull away from the rest of the field.
 He was also on target for Zambia in an international friendly against Sheffield United in May.